mrsheepsheep/idp-passthrough-phishing/readme.md

 `attacker-tenant.onmicrosoft.com` can be abused to typosquat another's tenant root domain.

+> The `login_hint` parameter can also be set on Microsoft apps such as a victim's legitimate sharepoint and others apps.
+The parameter will be transferred to the login page as-is.
+The prompt will be displayed even if the victim is already logged-in into its own tenant.

 Say `MyCompany` uses `mycompany.net` as its primary UPN domain and `mycompany-org.onmicrosoft.com` as its Entra ID domain.
 The victim's legitimate primary UPN is `victim@mycompany.net`.

 The attacker could then register a new Entra domain `mycompany.onmicrosoft.com` and prefill `victim@mycompany.onmicrosoft.com`.